-the beautiful to the second of
+har har a hard and ha

 Thank you, and I look forward to working with you,

 David Yee

-20.7.000 Signature
+20.7.0.
+Signature

 Use the table below to write down ideas for your Employment Contract.

 Your Employment Contract

 Work Schedule

 Salary

 Training and Probationary Period

 Termination

 Performance Evaluation

 Sick Days

 Requirements

 By signing below, you agree to the conditions laid out in this letter, and in the attached Job Description and Employee Guidelines.